talonbragg/Making-An-App-In-Python/README.md

-# how-to-make-a-GUI-app-in-python
+# How to Make a GUI App in Python
-This is a tutorial on how to make a basic GUI app in Python.
+**This is a tutorial on how to make a basic GUI app in Python.**

 The first thing that you need to do when creating a Graphical User Interface in python, is initialize the window.
 This is how I do it in three lines of code